lawlorbrenden2/startup/notes.md

 ## Caddy

 No problems worked just like it said in the [instruction](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).
+Additionally, I enjoyed learning about how to use caddy to automatically request web certificates from Let's Encrypt.

 ## HTML